 From the R.M.
 Dolin novel, “An Unsustainable Life – The Book of Darwin.”
 November 30, 2025

-“Sorry to interrupt,” the waiter says approaching with a bottle of wine.
-“Tonight’s chef and sometimes sommelier suggests this Argentinean Malbec with your cuisine.
-It’s subtle yet slightly robust, not as pretentiously tannic as the California cab you selected, care to give it a try?”
+“Sorry to interrupt,” the waiter says approaching the table with a bottle of wine.
+“Our chef and sometimes sommelier suggests this Argentinean Malbec with your cuisine.
+It’s subtle yet slightly robust.
+Not as pretentiously tannic as the California cab you selected.
+Care to give it a try?”

 Darwin looks at the label and nods.
-He patiently waits for the waiter to open the bottle and pour a splash into his glass.
-He swirls the wine, noises the bouquet, and takes a taste, then nods with approval.
-“I realize it makes no sense being out in this storm,” he says to his guest as the waiter pours wine into two glasses and departs.
+He patiently waits for the waiter to uncork the wine and pour a splash into his glass.
+He swirls the wine, noises the bouquet, and takes a taste.
+He allows the aftertaste to linger before nodding in approval.
+Darwin patiently watches the waiter pour wine into two glasses, set the open bottle on the table, then depart.
+“I realize it makes no sense being out in this storm,” he says to his guest.

 “And traditions must be honored.”
 Darwin raises his glass.
 “Here’s to mom and dad who I love very much, and to my brother Vincent who I deeply miss and still, after all these years, believe will walk through that door any moment.”
 He pauses to reflect on his loss then re-raises his glass.
 “Here’s to your mom, I know how much you miss her.”

-“Cheers to everyone we fondly hold in our hearts,” she compassionately adds.
+“Cheers to everyone we fondly hold in our hearts,” she adds.

 They clink glasses and take a taste.
-“And cheers to you,” Darwin adds, “for the frost finally thawing, what’s it been, five years?”
+“And cheers to you,” Darwin declares.
+“For the frost finally thawing.
+What’s it been, five years?”

-“Six, it all fell apart just a few months before you started shopping at the grocery story.
+“Six.
+It all fell apart just a few months before you started shopping at the grocery store.
 I’d just left the gallery, so it’s a hard time to forget.”

-“I started shopping or you started working; what makes you think the first time you saw me there was my first time at that grocery store?”
+“I started shopping or you started working?
+What makes you think the first time you saw me at the grocery store was my first time there?”

-“Oh please, you were uber obvious; especially the way you worked so hard to find something to say, and then how you’d stand there trying to keep the conversation going no matter how awkward it got.
-The all-time classic was when you started going off on how someday technology would advance so much and computers would get so tiny they’d be able to put tracking devices on Monarch butterflies.
+“Oh please, uber obvious.
+Especially the way you worked so hard to find something to say and how you’d stand there trying to keep a conversation going no matter how awkward it got.
+My all-time classic was when you started going off on how someday technology would advance so much and computers would get so tiny they’d be able to put tracking devices on Monarch butterflies.
 I remember asking why anyone would be interested in such a silly use of technology and you answer just as stone cold serious as a Priest giving last rights-”

 “Because they can.”
-Darwin preempts her.
+Darwin preempts.
+He chuckles.
 “I remember that.
 I’d just read a paper on evolving microcomputer trends and drew the logical extension.
 I was so excited I wanted to discuss it with someone and you’re the smartest person I know.”

 “Fair enough, but-”

-“Is everything alright?” the waiter who seems to appear out of nowhere asks.
+“Is everything alright?”
+The waiter who seems to have appeared out of nowhere is holding a small bowl of freshly minced garlic.
 “Is the extra garlic you requested in the guacamole to your liking?”

 “Very well, I’ll inform the chef.
 Call me if you need anything else, otherwise, I won’t disturb date night.”